 Register Your Club with ASCO

 ASCO has a database for pre-optometry clubs that is useful to all of our schools and colleges of optometry.
 This is helpful to them during the recruitment process.
-If you would like your club listed on the pre-optometry section of the ASCO website, please refer to the registration form on the main pre-optometry page.
+If you would like your club listed on the pre-optometry section of the ASCO website, please refer to the registration form here or on the main pre-optometry page.

 Hold regular meetings to discuss topics about the optometric profession and exchange advice on how to be a competitive applicant.
 Invite local optometrists to speak about the profession, in addition to representatives from the schools and colleges of optometry to speak about the application process and what life is like as an optometry student.